 But why?
 The facts speak volumes:

 Although there has been progress, there is still a large disparity when it comes to women in positions of political power.
 We can no longer sit back and allow this to continue.
 In order to solve this imperative problem, we need to identify why this is happening and take action to force change.

 One might think that the public does not want to vote a woman into political power.
 However, leading theorists believe women simply are not running for office.

 Feminist icon Gloria Feldt suggests:

-“We’re at unique place in history-where we’ve blown open the glass ceiling but not yet swept away all the treacherous shards.
+“We’re at a unique place in history – where we’ve blown open the glass ceiling but not yet swept away all the treacherous shards.
 Though we can find data to support many explanations about why we aren’t at parity in elected office and boardrooms, we simply no longer have compelling justifications not to be taking responsibility to get ourselves there.”

-A reason is not an excuse.
-We all know there are plenty of reasons to avoid running for public office.
+We all know there are plenty of reasons to avoid running for elected office.
 But it is up to YOU to lead the way and start taking real steps towards progress.
-A pool of highly qualified Democratic candidates is being left untapped.
-Too often, women do not see themselves running for office – they don’t think they are experienced enough or they just don’t know where to start.
+A pool of highly qualified Democratic candidates is being left untapped and voiceless as decision-makers.
+It is our turn.